robertying/tunet-c/README.md

 ### Android

-See [CampusNet-Android](https://github.com/robertying/CampusNet-Android) for details about NDK.
+See [CampusNet-Android](https://github.com/robertying/CampusNet-Android) for details about NDK integration.

 ## Contributing